-Our faculty at William & Mary are making global contributions with their research.
+Our faculty at William & Mary are making great contributions to academia with their research.
 In our recent blog series, we interview faculty with recent publications for insight into their scholarship.

 Chris Howard (Professor of Government and Public Policy) recently published Who Cares: The Social Safety Net in America.